hyrious/esbuild-serve/README.md

 **Note**: By default, it looks for the only one bundle target in the order of `{index,main,src/index,src/main}.{js,jsx,ts,tsx}`.
 Bundle result is `index.js` by default.

-Difference to Vite: Vite doesn't do bundle in development for the best speed.
+Difference to [vite]: Vite doesn't do bundle in development for the best speed.
 This tool does bundle everything into a single file.

 ### Config